Present, Past and Future Multifaith Calendars...![]()

 The Multifaith Calendar is published annually by the Multifaith Action Society.
 All content and textual information is presented to support better understanding of religious and cultural traditions.

-With the 2013 edition, we are proudly entering our 27th year of publishing the Calendar.
-MAS wishes to acknowledge the hard work and dedication of the many people involved in the production and publication, particularly our MFC Working Group, our Production Team: Creative Wonders Communications, our printer: Rhino Print Solutions, our MFC Distributors, as well as the artists and numerous volunteers who add to the quality and integrity of this product.
+With the 2014 edition, we are proudly entering our 28th year of publishing the Calendar.
+MAS wishes to acknowledge the hard work and dedication of the many people involved in the production and publication, particularly our MFC Working Group, our Production Team: Creative Wonders Communications, our printer: Metropolitan Fine Printers, our MFC Distributors, as well as the artists and numerous volunteers who add to the quality and integrity of this product.